nixxo/rust-lang-book-it/src/ch14-02-publishing-to-crates-io.md

 per l’altro.
 In queste situazioni, Cargo supporta la disabilitazione di una versione del _crate_.

-_Yanking_ a version prevents new projects from depending on that version while allowing all existing projects that depend on it to continue.
-Essentially, a yank means that all projects with a _Cargo.lock_ will not break, and any future _Cargo.lock_ files generated will not use the yanked version.

 _Disabilitare_ una versione impedisce ai nuovi progetti di dipendere da quella versione, mentre permette a tutti i progetti esistenti che dipendono da essa di continuare.
 In sostanza, una _disabilitazione_ significa che tutti i progetti